Skip to content

 });

-A local handler reads action.context.originClient to know who asked, then pushes to them:
+A handler reads action.context.originClient to find out who called, then pushes to them:

 server.ts